mrzeszewski/web-mapping-workshop/README.md

 A couple guidelines before you start:

--Maps should be telling stories - stories make data readable and important -
+- Maps should be telling stories - stories make data readable and important
+-

 ## V. Sample datasets